-Dean's Honors List - students who complete a minimum of six credit hours per semester, and who achieve a semester grade point average of not less than 3.50, will be carried on the Dean's Honor List as a mark of academic distinction.
+Dean's List - students who complete a minimum of six credit hours per semester, and who earn a semester grade point average of 3.50 or higher, will be recognized on the Dean's Honor List for academic achievement.

 Graduation Honors - students who complete a minimum of 30 credits hours of coursework in the graduation major at Northampton, and have a graduation grade point average of 3.50 or higher in any degree, certificate or specialized diploma will be graduated with honors.
 The graduation grade point average includes only those courses used toward the graduation major.